Frequently Asked Questions

 I’ve restored my wallet but some of my funds are missing

 If you have restored your wallet from seed, but are missing newer transactions, it is likely you need to increase the wallet gap limit.
 This is a setting which controls how far ahead a wallet looks in your sequential address list for new transactions.
 You can increase it in the Settings tab by clicking Advanced.
 Increase the gap limit value, Close and then Apply.
 The default is 20 for normal wallets, and 40 for Postmix wallets.
-If have had a lot of connection errors during mixing, the gap limit may be need to be increased substantially.
+If you have had a lot of connection errors while coinjoining, the gap limit may be need to be increased substantially.
 Increasing it makes Sparrow look farther ahead in the address list, but don’t increase it too much as your wallet loading will take longer.

 UTXOs are missing from my Postmix wallet